Windows OS Hub

 vmkfstools -i test_vm_3_newsize.vmdk test_vm_3.vmdk

-9. Make sure that the new size of the virtual disk is now displayed in the VM properties. new size of the virtual disk is now displayed in the vmware VM properties
+Make sure that the new size of the virtual disk is now displayed in the VM properties.

-10. Then start the VM, login the guest OS and make sure that the unallocated area has disappeared, and the disk size has been reduced.
-Shrink a Hard Drive Volume in Windows
+Then start the VM, logon to the guest OS, and check that the unallocated space has disappeared, and the disk size has been reduced.

 Cons:

-• V2V conversion is slow;
+• V2V conversion is quite slow;

 Pros: